vonrinehart95/ENGL-235/Log1.md

 putting together a manual takes methodical effort, and simple but precise vocabulary and instruction.
 I've also started to learn about website/program that is new to me, that is a real life example of a creative workshop environment.
-At first it was overwhelming and confusing, but slowing down and taking it in small steps day by day helped in comfort and understanding.
+At first GitHub was overwhelming and confusing, but slowing down and taking it in small steps day by day helped in comfort and understanding.
+The program has a lot of potential for collaborating with others to get the best results possible.
+I've learned that technical writing is very much still creative writing, but is focused and geared towards the reader understanding the subject.